dr-jts/recipes/pasta.md

 1. Cook pasta according to package directions, drain and separate.
+1. **Sauce:**
-1. **Sauce:** In a saucepan over medium heat, melt butter, add flour and whisk until smooth.
-Gradually add milk, whisking continuously until thick.
-Turn off the heat add 1/2 cup parmesan cheese, salt and pepper.
+   1. In a saucepan over medium heat, melt butter, add flour and whisk until smooth.
+   2. Gradually add milk, whisking continuously until thick.
+   3. Turn off the heat add 1/2 cup parmesan cheese, salt and pepper.
-1. In a bowl combine ricotta cheese, egg, garlic, 2 cups mozzarella, and parsley.
+3. In a bowl combine ricotta cheese, egg, garlic, 2 cups mozzarella, and parsley.
 Stir to combine.
-1. Mix seafood in a bowl.
+4. Mix seafood in a bowl.
-1. In a greased 9 x 13 inch pan, layer 1 cup sauce in pan, place 3 noodles side by side; top with ⅓ of the ricotta mixture; top with 1/3 of seafood mixture.
-Repeat 2 more times topping with remaining sauce, mozzarella and parmesan cheese.
+5. In a greased 9 x 13 inch pan:
+  1.  layer 1 cup sauce in pan, place 3 noodles side by side
+  2.  top with ⅓ of the ricotta mixture
+  3.  top with 1/3 of seafood mixture.
+  4. Repeat once more
+  5. Lay final 3 pasta noodles and top with remaining sauce, mozzarella and parmesan cheese.
-1. Cover and cook in a 350/375 degree oven for 30 minutes
+6. Cover and cook in a 350/375 degree oven for 30 minutes
-2. Uncover and cook for additional 10 minutes or until bubbly and golden on top.
+7. Uncover and cook for additional 10 minutes or until bubbly and golden on top.
-3. Allow to rest for 20 minutes to set.
+8. Allow to rest for 20 minutes to set.